How to Overcome Red Pill Rage -- The Right Way

 Just make sure to take the actions you learn from the books; don't just read about them.
 The library is free, so that rules out the excuses for most people.

 For those of you who don't want to read, there's always YouTube.
-Check out Randy Gage's 7 Spiritual Laws of Prosperity series.
+Check out Randy Gage's 7 Spiritual Laws of Prosperity series, which you'll love if you study law of attraction.
 The YouTube channel Charisma on Command has great lessons on communication, whether you're the leader of a sales team, or you're socially awkward.
 Watch some videos that show you how to get paid big money through investment apps.

 Even if you don't have time to sit and watch free advice to save your life, you can put on some headphones and listen to it.
 The average American driver spends just under an hour per day behind the wheel.
 Instead of listening to music while you drive, turn your car into a mobile classroom with audiobooks and YouTube videos with the screen off.